 |Linkage Description||Recombination Frequency

 Unlinked genes appear to segregate and show independent assortment.
 There will be a random and even distribution of gamete types, and an RF of 0.50 is the expectation.
-This situation occurs in two instances: either when the genes are on completely different chromosomes, or when they are far enough apart on a single chromosome that the crossovers are so numerous that the alleles are distributed randomly (Figure 9.3.1).
-Either way, because the alleles are assorting independently you should observe an equal number of recombinant and parental gametes, with an RF near ~0.50.
-Note, because of real-life variability this value can be anywhere from ~0.40 to ~0.60.
+This situation occurs in two instances: either when the genes are on completely different chromosomes, or when they are far enough apart on a single chromosome that crossovers are so numerous that alleles are distributed randomly (Figure 9.3.1).
+Either way, because the alleles are assorting independently, you should observe an equal number of recombinant and parental gametes, with an RF near ~0.50.
+Note, because of real-life variability, this value can be anywhere from ~0.40 to ~0.60.

 Having considered unlinked loci, let us turn to the opposite situation, in which two loci are so close together on a chromosome that the parental combinations of alleles always segregate together (Figure 9.5.1).
 This is because the physical distance between the two loci is so short that crossover events become extremely rare.
 Therefore, the alleles at the two loci are physically attached to the same chromatid and will nearly always segregate together into the same gamete.
 In this case, no recombinants will be present following meiosis, and the recombination frequency will be 0.00.
 This is complete (or absolute) linkage and is rare, as the loci must be so close together that crossovers are virtually impossible to detect.

 It is also possible to obtain recombination frequencies between 0% and 50%, which is a situation we call incomplete (or partial) linkage.
-Incomplete linkage occurs when two loci are located on the same chromosome but the loci are far enough apart so that crossovers occur between them during some, but not all, meioses (Figure 9.5.2).
-Genes that are on the same chromosome are said to be syntenic regardless of whether they are completely or incompletely linked or unlinked.
+Incomplete linkage occurs when two loci are located on the same chromosome, but the loci are far enough apart so that crossovers occur between them during some, but not all, meioses (Figure 9.5.2).
+Genes on the same chromosome are said to be syntenic regardless of whether they are completely or incompletely linked or unlinked.
 Thus, all linked genes are syntenic, but not all syntenic genes are linked.

 - Figure 9.5.1 Original by Deyholos (2017), CC BY-NC 3.0, Open Genetics Lectures